-UPDATE: AS OF MAY 1 2019 No smoking inside Walt Disney World or Disneyland theme parks, water parks, ESPN Wide World of Sports Complex or Downtown Disney in California.
+UPDATE: AS OF MAY 1 2019 No smoking is permitted inside Walt Disney World or Disneyland theme parks, water parks, ESPN Wide World of Sports Complex or Downtown Disney in California.

 Before we begin, I have to confess – I am a smoker.
 Hold on to your pitchforks before you start with the lectures of how bad and disgusting it is – I’ve heard it, and I assure you – I know it.
 I am well aware that it is detrimental to my health and how gross it is.
 I’m an intelligent woman in my (dare I say it) mid 40’s who has heard it all.
 Am I proud that I have not been able to quit?
 No, I wish I could, and I still hope someday I will.
 But that is a whole other blog. (update – I quit smoking!
 I use the money to visit Walt Disney World now!)